GeekFunkLabs/fluidpatcher/patcher/README.md

 **set_midimessage_callback**(_func_)

-Sets a function to be called when MIDI events are received by the synth.
-This can be bypassed by calling this function with _None_
+Sets a function to be called when MIDI messages are received by the synth, or when custom router rules that aren't otherwise handled are triggered by MIDI messages.
+This can be disabled by calling this function with _None_.
+MIDI messages will be passsed as python objects with `type`, `par1`, and `par2` attributes.
+Custom router rules will pass a python object with the transformed attributes of the routed MIDI message, additional attributes corresponding to the parameters of the rule, and a `val` attribute that is the result of `par1` or `par2` routing of the MIDI message, depending on whether it is a one- or two-parameter type.
 - Parameters:
-  - _func_: a function that takes a _fswrap.MidiMessage_ object as its single argument
+  - _func_: a function that can accept a python object as its single argument
 - Returns: nothing

 **read_config**()